 The syndicate is exposed to the credit risk associated with the Syndicate 1969 investment portfolio of securities rated BBB or above.
-The bond portfolio is managed to single issuer limits set by credit rating and there is a limit to limits the amount of cash and cash equivalents that can be deposited with a single counterparty and maintains an authorised list of counterparties.
+The bond portfolio is managed to single issuer limits set by credit rating and there is a limit to the overall exposure to BBB rated securities.
+ASML limits the amount of cash and cash equivalents that can be deposited with a single counterparty and maintains an authorised list of counterparties.

-ASML manages reinsurer credit risk by placing limits on its exposure to a single counterparty, by reference to the exposure to reinsurance counterparties is monitored by the reinsurance team as part of their credit control processes.
+ASML manages reinsurer credit risk by placing limits on its exposure to a single counterparty, by reference to the credit rating of the counterparty.
+The syndicate's exposure to reinsurance counterparties is monitored by the reinsurance team as part of their credit control processes.
 On a quarterly basis the Finance Committee reviews the credit exposures to reinsurance counterparties.

 ASML assess the creditworthiness of all reinsurers by reviewing public rating information and by internal investigations.
 The impact of reinsurer default is regularly assessed and managed accordingly.
-Where reinsurance is transacted with unrated reinsurers, the reinsurer is required to fully collateralise their exposure through depositing funds in trust for the syndicate.
+Where reinsurance is transacted with unrated reinsurers, the reinsurer is required to collateralise fully their exposure through depositing funds in trust for the syndicate.

-The syndicate is exposed to intermediary debtor credit risk ceded under the guota share.
+The syndicate is exposed to intermediary debtor credit risk ceded under the quota share.
 ASML review intermediary performance against the terms of business agreements by the compliance function.
 The status of intermediary debt collection is reported to the Finance Committee.